VA3KWJ/aprx-simplewebstat/README.md

+# Modernized Simple APRX Website

+This is a fork of promo776's APRX Simple Webstats with a modernized interface.

+Still very much a WIP.

+The interface has been cleaned up a fair bit and code has been fixed to work with PHP8.2

+Original details and config setup below, follow them to deploy.

 # APRX Simple Statistics Website Generator

 A simple statistics and information generator for APRX software, which allows to monitor load, frames, stations details, statistics from selected time window and more.